 Freddie Mac Multifamily’s Optigo program provides conventional and small balance apartment loans as well as financing for targeted affordable housing and senior housing.
 Borrowers can secure a loan-to-value of up to 80% for apartment investment properties larger than five units.
 The small balance program provides loans of up to $7.75 million, while the conventional program provides $5 million to $100 million loans with fixed-rate, floating-rate and value-add products available.

-Fannie Mae provides multifamily loans for as little as $750,000 for apartment investments with terms of up to 30 years.
+Fannie Mae provides apartment loans for as little as $750,000 for apartment investments with terms of up to 30 years.
 The agency has conventional financing structures as well as specialty financing for niche asset classes, like student housing, senior housing and green remodels.

 Life Insurance Company Loans